 Scarlett is developing a diverse civil litigation practice with experience in the areas of administrative law, constitutional law and complex commercial disputes.
+She joined the firm in 2019 after clerking for six justices of the Supreme Court of British Columbia and articling at a national firm.

 Outside of the office, Scarlett can be found throwing clay on the pottery wheel or singing her heart out at karaoke.